mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/reference-implementations-malaysia.md

     a.
 COSE message is extracted from the CWT.
     b.
 COSE signature is verified using Malaysia’s public key from the GDHCN public registry.
 Malaysia’s country code is “MY”

-3. Decode HCert and Extract SHL:
+3. Decode HCert and Extract VHL:

     a.
 HCert is decoded from base64.
     b.
-SHL JSON is extracted from the HCert payload.
+VHL JSON is extracted from the HCert payload.

-4. Retrieve and Decode SHL Manifest:
+4. Retrieve and Decode VHL Manifest:

     a.
-POST request is sent to the SHL manifest URL to retrieve the base64 encoded SHL manifest JSON.
+POST request is sent to the VHL manifest URL to retrieve the base64 encoded VHL manifest JSON.
     b.
-SHL manifest JSON is decoded from base64.
+VHL manifest JSON is decoded from base64.

 5. Retrieve IPS: